glbala87/ELLA_tool/README.md

 Internally, the `supervisord` will spin up:
-  - nginx - actiong as reverse proxy and serving static files
+  - nginx - acting as reverse proxy and serving static files
   - gunicorn - launching several API workers
   - gulp - transpiles the frontend upon startup
   - analyses-watcher - handles watching for and importing new data